privacytests/privacytests.org/testing/README.md

-This project runs browser privacy tests (fingerprinting resistance, partitioning between websites, etc.) using selenium and saves the results to a JSON file.
+This project runs browser privacy tests (fingerprinting resistance, partitioning between websites, etc.) and saves the results to a JSON file.

+**NOTE**: privacytests.org no longer uses selenium because it is incompatible with some privacy protections such as Safari's ITP.
+The code is undergoing many changes and currently only works on macOS.
+There is no longer browserstack support.

 To set up:

 `npm install`

-* index.js runs the browser tests.
+* test.js runs the browser tests.
 * render.js takes the results of the browser tests and renders them to a web page.

 To run tests, point to a .yaml file:

-`node index chromium.yaml`
+`node test chromium.yaml`

 You can use a few optional flags after the yaml file: